 Services for job-seekers age 55+

-Goodwill’s Senior Community Service Employment Program (SCSEP) is a community service and work-based job training program for older adults who need job training and assistance.
+Goodwill’s Senior Community Service Employment Program (SCSEP) is a community service and work-based job training program for older adults.
+Let Goodwill help you get back in the workforce through SCSEP!

 To be eligible to participate, you must be: